KacDabQ/SQZRNG/README.md

 'Space' - Roll
 'C' - Counter

-Autoroll (click the number to enable):
+Autostop (click the number to enable):

 - 1 = Stops at 1,000 or more.
 - 2 = Stops at 10,000 or more.